VirtualBrainLab/Pinpoint/README.md

 # Pinpoint

+> [!IMPORTANT]
+> A new version of Pinpoint will be released in the near future that is cloud-native and will begin receiving regular support.
+We'll close out the backlog of issues at that time!

 Pinpoint is a tool for planning trajectories in the space of brain reference atlases, such as the mouse CCF.

 ![Azimuth example](https://virtualbrainlab.org/_static/images/center.png)